danielsaidi/website_danielsaidi/_posts/2009/2009-05-25-find-all-csharp-classes-that-inherit-a-certain-class.md

-In some situations, it may be handy to retrieve all classes that inherit a certain base class.

-This is by no means hard, but perhaps a bit obscure:
+Sometimes, it may be handy to retrieve all classes that inherit a certain class.
+This is not hard, but perhaps a bit obscure:

 ```csharp
 public static IEnumerable<Type> GetClasses(Type baseType)